 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 Thank you, we appreciate it!

-Headed to Munich in October?
+Going to Munich soon?
 Then you can’t miss out on Oktoberfest!
-Before heading to the world’s largest beer festival and fun fair, check out our readers’ tips on what to pack for Oktoberfest!
+Before heading to the world’s largest beer festival and funfair, check out our readers’ tips on what to wear to Oktoberfest!

 How to Dress for Oktoberfest

 Oktoberfest is not only Germany’s biggest celebration, but it’s also the world’s largest beer festival, drawing, on average, over six million visitors over its three-week run.
 If you’re headed to Munich for this celebration, you want to make sure you dress the part.

 Here’s what our readers recommend for what to wear to Oktoberfest Munich style.

 As it’s October in Germany, it can get pretty chilly, so you’ll want to pack a jacket, possibly one that is waterproof.

 One reader says, “I used a light fleece zip-up and my H2Off jacket from L.L.
 Bean daily.
 These were both a good choice!”
 Another adds, “Bring a trench rain coat.
 I took one last year and wasn’t disappointed.”

 For pairing with Oktoberfest girl outfits, readers love the Columbia Pardon My Trench rain jacket.
 This street-savvy raincoat performs in the outdoors and features a lightweight, waterproof nylon construction in a flattering longer cut with a tie-adjustable waist for a versatile look and fit.

 Take a look at these stylish and Insta-friendly travel raincoats for women!

 A Traditional Dirndl